NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/Events/index.md

 **Guidelines for use:**
 -	Used when changing fileformat, not to document compression as part of storage optimization.
 See also eventType “compression”.
--	Migration events should always create a new object.
-This term is narrower than the OAIS definition.
+-	Migration events should always create a new package or file.